 The Richmond Hill Camera Club is a group of photography enthusiasts ranging in skill levels from Novice to Master.

 Membership provides you with access to our regular meetings, guest speakers, social events, and competitions (optional but encouraged).
 In addition, you will be able to join evaluation groups, field trips, and workshops (for a nominal fee when applicable).

 Currently our meetings are held on Zoom.
 Once the covid-19 pandemic has abated, we will open up to more in-person events.

 Come join us to improve your photographic skills!

 Information is available for club meetings by clicking on the specific “details” links on the Current News Page or on the Meetings and Special Events Page.

-Registration for the 2021-2022 club season for new members is available through Eventbrite.ca
+Registration for the remainder of the 2022-2023 club season is now available at 50% OFF!

 Location and Times

 From early September until mid May the club has activities most Monday nights.
 We normally have two regular club meetings each month at which we have guest speakers who give presentations on various photographic topics.
 Each month the schedule is slightly different so it is important to check the calendar on this site.
 Our meetings include a social break during which we mingle, socialize and enjoy light refreshments.